 - a.
-CAs must be a member of a faith community, regularly attending, in the Commonwealth of Virginia in good standing. - b.
-CAs must possess a valid driver's license.
+RAs must be a regularly attending member, in good standing, of a faith community in the Commonwealth of Virginia and have a desire to assist in serving the religious needs of others. - b.
+RAs must possess a valid driver's license.
 They must be able to use standard desktop computer office suites (example: MS Office).
-CAs must be willing to drill with the UMT at any armory. - 8-3.
+R A's must be willing to drill with the UMT at any location that the RA and the Chaplain are needed.

+8-3.
 Application and Assignment.
-All CAs must be approved by either the Division Chaplain or the Deputy Division Chaplain.
-CAs will not be required to work outside of their faith background, except in circumstances where they and the Chaplain they are working with both agree.